 What If Guests Get Stuck In Traffic?

 Adverse weather conditions tend to have a startling effect on the transportation system - in that it largely shuts down.
 It's a good idea to monitor the weather during the week leading to the ceremony and keep guests updated.
 If there's snow, heavy winds or rain forecast, then they need to know to leave extra time for their journey.
-You can contact guests individually, but it's far easier to set up a Facebook group so you can update everyone at once.
+You can contact guests individually, but it's far easier to set up a Facebook group, what's app group, or online invitation with live updates capabilities so you can update everyone at once.

 What If It's Too Hot?

 We tend to underestimate the power heat can have, but it can be as destructive as the above phenomenon.
 Summer weddings are beautiful, but plan to have drinks and fans on hand should guests need to cool down.
 Even in winter, be careful of keeping a venue too warm - you don't want to be sweating your makeup off before the first dance!